You can apply for a permanent residence card after you’ve lived in the UK for 5 years. This will prove your right to live in the UK permanently.

 - you were living with your EEA national family member, who was working or self-employed in the UK, immediately before their death

 - your EEA national family member was working or self-employed in the UK but has ‘ceased activity’ (stopped work or self-employment because of retirement or permanent incapacity, or because they’re now working or self-employed in another EEA state but are still resident and return to the UK at least once a week)

 There are other conditions you need to meet to get permanent residence.

 How to apply

-Download and fill in the permanent residence card application form.
+If they can’t apply online, download and fill in the permanent residence card application form.